 Since the late 17th century, the Prince Stirbey family, one of the oldest and most influential noble families of Romania, owned a wine estate in Dragasani.
 Their wines were aged in the huge cellars of Stirbey Palace in Bucharest and delivered to many places in Europe, garnering appreciation and awards of outstanding excellency.
 Expropriated by the communist regime in 1949, the estate was re-appropriated in 2001 to Ileana Kripp-Costinescu, granddaughter of Princess Maria Stirbey.
-Together with her husband Jakob, she gave new life to the winery and its 25 hectares of vineyards, producing approximately 100,000 bottles of top quality wines a year, mainly from local grape varieties.
+Together with her husband Jakob, she gave new life to the winery and its 25 hectares of vineyards, producing approximately 100,000 top quality bottles a year, mainly from local grape varieties.

 Ileana is inspired by her love for the charming people and the enchanting landscape of Dragasani and keenly respects her family´s winemaking principles, preserved by each generation.
 This means making natural high quality wines of local grape varieties, revealing their special character, the spirit of the place, its traditions and its people.